laurelherting/lmh-headspace/AWS/services.md

 * VPC
   * Use IPSEC VPN to connect on-premise datacenters to VPC
+  * Use VPC Peering to route traffic / data between aws accounts

 * Tags:
   * Key Value Pairs attached to AWS Resources